-- A number of students per instructor in each design studio. - Number of studio hours and teaching hour count per 1 credit hour. - Teaching workload of full-time faculty member (undergraduate and graduate teaching combined) - Following information on faculty members in the program. - 1.
-Name, academic background/experience, date employed, rank and position. - 2.
-Name of courses in charge. (both undergraduate & graduate) - 3.
-Resume and recent achievements. (as APR supplements) - Lecturer (Adjunct Faculty) for teaching design studio, lecture course, guest critics etc. - 1.
-Name, academic background / experience. - 2.
-Name of courses in charge. - Staff members for the program - 1.
-Name, date employed, rank, and position. - 2.
-Tasks responsible for per each person.
+- A number of students per instructor in each design studio - Number of studio hours and teaching hour-count per 1 unit credit - Workload of faculty member (undergraduate and graduate teaching combined) - Information on faculty members in the program. - 1.
+Name, academic background/experience, date employed, rank and position - 2.
+Name of lecture(s) in charge and the class evaluation - 3.
+Resume and recent achievements - Lecturer (design studio, lecture, invited lecture, guest critics) - 1.
+Name, academic background and major experience - 2.
+Name of lecturer in charge and class evaluation - Staff members for the program - 1.
+Name, date employed, rank, and position - 2.
+Name of the job in charge.